-Dr. Gold and I had an interview over the phone about her experience in her career with the mental health education crisis, especially with the recent implications of the COVID-19 pandemic, ranging in topics from accessibility to breaking the mental health stigma with casual conversations.
+I interviewed Dr. Gold over the phone about the mental health education crisis, especially with the recent implications of the COVID-19 pandemic, ranging in topics from accessibility to breaking the mental health stigma with casual conversations.

 The interview has been edited and condensed for length.

-You know, when I was younger I really liked science and was interested in trying to figure out what that meant.
-And when I was in college, I thought pre-medical classes were really hard and I struggled.
+A: You know, when I was younger, I really liked science and was interested in figuring out what that meant.
+And when I was in college, I thought pre-medical classes were challenging, and I struggled.
 I found solace in anthropology classes because they focused more on the intersection of medicine and society.

-I took a year off in between and worked at the World Health Organization in DC… I was like yeah… it is giving me the fundamental knowledge but I am trying hard to incorporate the interest in the human condition and personal stories.
-And as a doctor, you don’t get too much time to interact with your patients on a deeper level.
+I took a year off in between and worked at the World Health Organization in Geneva, Switzerland, and DC in the policy.
+I was like yeah, it is giving me fundamental knowledge, but I am trying hard to incorporate the interest in the human condition and personal stories.
+As a doctor, you don’t get too much time to interact with your patients on a deeper level.

-When I was in college, I remember that it was really hard for me and my friends.
-I always felt like I wish someone was like a safe landing for me and my friends.
+When I was in college, I remember that it was hard for my friends and me.
+I always felt like I wish someone were like a safe landing for my friends and me.

-Like when you try to go talk to someone in counseling and I wasn’t sick enough.
-And I was questioning what that limit meant and how are you going to get people into a system where they feel safe asking for help.
+Like when you try to talk to someone in counseling, and you aren’t sick enough.
+And I was questioning what that limit meant and how you will get people into a system where they feel safe asking for help.
 We shouldn’t be saying that to anyone ever.

-There’s so much going on in college and it’s an important time where mental illness is concerned, but if you could be that person for someone and you could be that really good first provider for someone, you could make a difference in their whole life and feel safe about mental health.
-You can make them feel normal about what it means to have a diagnosis, medication, or to ask for help.
+There’s so much going on in college, and it’s a necessary time where mental illness is concerned, but if you could be that person for someone and you could be that really good first provider for someone, you could make a difference in their whole life and feel safe about mental health.
+You can make them feel familiar with what it means to have a diagnosis, medication, or to ask for help.

-And in colleges and education in general, there are a lot of barriers and accessibility issues when it comes to mental health care.
-We are seeing how schools are responding to this public health emergency and mental health is becoming more of a conversation in the frontlines.
+Q: In colleges and education in general, there are many barriers and accessibility issues for mental health care.
+We see how schools respond to this public health emergency, and mental health is becoming more of a conversation in the frontlines.
 From your observation, what are some aspects schools are doing well and aspects schools can do better to address mental health issues?

-Yeah, I mean, it’s so hard.
-College mental health for a lack of a better word has been in a crisis for a while now.
+A: Yeah, I mean, it’s so hard.
+College mental health, for lack of a better word, has been in a crisis for a while now.

-The rate of anxiety and depression has been increasing and so the wait times and demands in services in parallel have been increasing.
-You can increase college counseling centers by infinity and never make that big enough.
+The rate of anxiety and depression has been increasing, so the wait times and demands in parallel services have been growing.
+You can increase college counseling at the centers by infinity and never make that big enough.
 There is not a perfect model.

 And as a psychiatrist, you try to hold as many people as you can on campus and do the best you can to do that.

-We started going off-campus and it can be hard.
+I started going off-campus, and it can be challenging.
 It can be scary.
 But with COVID-19, it only worsened because we were returning to campus.
 They were processing grief, a new environment, remote learning, social distancing, and loneliness between March and now.

-The data says in college students, some of the higher rates of depression, anxiety, and suicidal ideation and compounding what was already a problem.
-It’s not like in the interim the college counseling centers can provide care or change it because they didn’t have the resources for the care and services.
+The data says that some of the higher rates of depression, anxiety, and suicidal ideation compound what was already a problem in college students.
+It’s not like in the interim; the college counseling centers can provide care or change it because they didn’t have the resources for the care and services.